Compare health insurance- group vs. individual plan

 Group Health Insurance

-For employees, group health insurance is usually made available for free or at a subsidised cost by their employer.
+For employees, group health insurance is generally provided at no cost or at a subsidized cost by the employer.

 Individual Health Insurance